mlab817/faqs/src/mindanao-inclusive-agriculture-development-project/what-will-be-the-implications-of-mandanas-ruling-in-the-project-implementations.md

 ---
  title: What will be the implications of Mandanas ruling in the project implementations?

-tags: ["implications","mandanas","ruling","project","implementations"]

  ---

-### Mindanao Inclusive Agriculture Development Project
+## Mindanao Inclusive Agriculture Development Project

-## What will be the implications of Mandanas ruling in the project implementations?
+# What will be the implications of Mandanas ruling in the project implementations?

  - The DA will secure an IMA (Implementation Management Agreement) similar to letter of commitment or MOA with the LGU to indicate the responsibilities of the parties involved.